 Assemble the microdrive and the brass plates such that the brass plates are touching the pins [1].
 Insert a screw through the first brass plate, through the pin header thread, and then through the second brass plate [2].
 Finally, place a nut on the screw and gently tighten the assembled microdrive [3].

-Talent assembles the microdrive and the brass plates such that the brass plates are touching the pins.
+All the parts lay on the table such that the brass plates are touching the pins.

-Talent inserts a screw through the first plate, the pin header thread, and the second plate.
+Shot of the screw inserted through the first plate and the pin header thread.

-Talent places a nut on the screw and gently tightens it.
+Shot of the whole ensemble.

 Solder the pins together with the brass plates [1] and solder the nut together with the tip of the screw [2].
 After this, solder the microdrive into the microdrive housing at four points on the sides of the microdrive brass plates [3].